jfvilasPersonal/jwta-authorizator/README.md

   - *Controller*.
 Creating CRD's is a good starting point, but for the CRD's to do something useful, you need to have a controller who can listen for CRD events (resource creation, resource modification and resource deletion).
 The JWT Authorizator controller is deployed to kubernetes as a Deployment.
   - *Authorizator*.
 The Authorizator is the component in charge of managing users requests and deciding, according to specs included in the CRD's, where to approve or deny access requests to web resources.

-This repo contains everything you need to deploy a JWTA Authorizator.
+This repo contains everything you need to deploy an Oberkorn authorizator.

 ## Oberkorn authorizator operation
 This is how an Oberkorn authorizator works: